NVIDIA/NeMo-Guardrails/docs/getting_started/1_hello_world/README.md

       model: gpt-3.5-turbo-instruct
    ```

-   The `models` key in the `config.yml` file configures the LLM model.
-For a complete list of supported LLM models, see the [Supported LLM Models](../../user_guides/configuration-guide.md#supported-llm-models) section in the configuration guide.
+   The `models` key in the *config.yml* file configures the LLM model.
+For a complete list of supported LLM models, see [Supported LLM Models](../../user_guides/configuration-guide.md#supported-llm-models).

 ## Step 2: load the guardrails configuration